Consensys/doc.teku/docs/reference/cli/index.md

 :::caution

-When running a remote BN, this option can only be used with a BN that supports the `attester_slashing` and `proposer_slashing` SEE event streams.
+When running a remote BN different than Teku, this option can only be used with a BN that supports the `attester_slashing` and `proposer_slashing` SEE event streams.

 :::